AbdallahCoptan/PostGreSQL-Bench/Pgbench.md

 ***Shared Memory***

 PostgreSQL uses lots of this, view ipcs to prove it, the more shared memory the better as more data (tables) can be loaded.
-On a dedicated datbase server it's not uncommon to give half the memory to the database.
+On a dedicated database server it's not uncommon to give half the memory to the database.
 The shared memory maximum value can be set in /proc/sys/kernel/shmmax.
 Say echo $((`cat /proc/sys/kernel/shmmax` / 1048576)) to see how many megabytes are permitted for shared memory.
 Set this to half of the physical memory (or some reasonable value) echo $((1024 * 1024 * 1024)) > /proc/sys/kernel/shmmax, thats 1G.
 PostgreSQL will also have to be told to use this, see below.

 ***File Atime***